Dietitian and Nutritionist

 Thoroughly investigate the requirements in the state in which you plan to practice.
 The Commission on Dietetic Registration of the American Dietetic Association (ADA) maintains a list of state licensure agencies you can contact to see what the regulations are in your state.

 The Commission on Dietetic Registration offers the Registered Dietitian (RD) credential to graduates of dietetic education programs accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Those who want to apply for this credential must complete an internship and pass an exam.
-Read "How to Become a Dietitian" for a more detailed look at how to enter this field.

 The Soft Skills You Need to Succeed in This Field